dcq-31/dcq-31/README.md

 ### 🛠 Tech Stack & Skills

-- **Full Stack Development:** Typescript, Vue.js, Tailwind CSS, Bootstrap, PHP, Laravel.
+- **Full Stack Development** – Vue.js, NestJS, TypeScript.
-- **Automation:** Python, MATLAB, Arduino, Bash Scripting.
+- **Automation** – Python, MATLAB, Arduino, Bash Scripting.
-- **Competitive Programming**: C++, Data, Structures, Algorithms.
+- **Competitive Programming** – C++, Data Structures, Algorithms.

 ### 🎯 Interests

-- **Web Development** – Passionate about building applications using modern frameworks and best practices.
-- **Machine Learning & AI** – Currently exploring its theory and applications.
-- **Automation of Things** – Enthusiastic about IoT, process automation, and AI-driven automation solutions.
-- **Competitive Programming** – Always up for an algorithmic challenge.
+- **Full-Stack Architecture** –  Designing and implementing end-to-end systems that are both robust and a delight to use.
+- **AI & Machine Learning** – Exploring the intersection of web development and AI, particularly in building intelligent applications and data-driven features.
+- **IoT & Embedded Systems** – Bridging software and hardware to create automated, smart systems.
-- **Open Source** – Contributing and learning from the community.
+- **Open Source** – Actively engaging with the developer community to collaborate on meaningful projects and continuously learn.

+### 🌱 Currently Learning

+- Deepening my NestJS expertise by building robust REST APIs with advanced features.
+- Exploring the fundamentals and theory of AI.

 ### 📊 GitHub Stats